 Getting Started Breastfeeding

 The first weeks of breastfeeding should be considered a learning period for both you and your baby.
 Do not expect to work as a coordinated team immediately.
-Give yourselves plenty of time to recuperate from labor and birth, develop a daily routine and overcome any initial breastfeeding difficulties.
+Although breastfeeding is natural, it doesn’t always feel natural at first.
+Be patient with yourself and your baby and ask for help in the early days.

 Physical Side Effects

-You may feel uterine cramping when breastfeeding during this time, especially if this is a second or subsequent baby.
-This is a positive sign that the baby's sucking has triggered a milk let-down, also called the milk-ejection reflex (MER).
+You may feel uterine (menstrual-like) cramping when breastfeeding during this time, especially if this is not your first baby.
+This is a good sign that the baby's sucking has triggered your milk to let-down.
 It also means your uterus is contracting, which helps minimize bleeding.
+These symptoms are caused by the hormone oxytocin that is releases when your baby nurses.
+This causes your uterus to return to its normal size quickly.
+Relaxation techniques, such as slow breathing, can help you cope with these contractions.
 A nurse can give you medication before feeding if needed for the discomfort.
 Some mothers briefly feel a tingling, "pins and needles," or a flushing of warmth or coolness through the breasts with milk let-down; others notice nothing different, except the rhythm of baby's sucking.

 Because your baby is still learning, you may experience nipple tenderness when she latches on or during a breastfeeding.
 Usually it is mild and disappears by the end of the first week.
-If tenderness persists, develops into pain or nipple cracking is noted, contact a certified lactation consultant.
+If tenderness persists, develops into pain or nipple cracking is noted, call “The Warmline” to speak with a lactation consultant.

 Within 12 to 24 hours, you should be changing a lot more wet diapers.
 The number of dirty diapers also increases, and the stools should be changing in color and consistency.
 From the dark, tarry meconium stool, they should progress to being softer and a brown color before becoming a mustard yellow and loose and seedy.
 Weight gain should also pick up within 24 hours of this increase in milk production, so your baby begins to gain at least half an ounce (15 grams) a day.

 You may notice that your breasts feel fuller, heavier, or warmer when your milk comes in.
 Some mothers find their breasts become uncomfortably engorged due to increased milk volume and tissue swelling.
-Then the breasts feel hard and tight; the areola and nipple may seem stretched and flat, making it difficult for a baby to latch-on.
+Breasts will feel hard and tight; the areola and nipple may seem stretched and flat, making it difficult for a baby to latch-on.
 The most important thing to do when your milk first comes in is to move the milk out of your breasts by feeding your baby frequently.

 If your baby has difficulty latching on: